DragonSenses/visionize/architectural-decision-log.md

 feat: add prop interface to FormSelector

-Define the FormPickerProps interface with id and errors properties and use it as the prop type for the FormSelector component.
+Define the FormSelectorProps interface with id and errors properties and use it as the prop type for the FormSelector component.
 This improves the type safety and readability of the code.